23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 ## Creating the Initial Files

 First, create a new folder to contain all of your files.
-Inside your folder, create three new files:
+Inside your folder, create two new files:

 * `app.js`
 * `token.json`